taibangle/awesome-china/hongkong/list-of-police-misconduct.md

 ![Police kick a 'yellow object'](https://raw.githubusercontent.com/taibangle/awesome-china/master/videos/hongkong/police-kick-yellow-object.gif)

 Acting Senior Superintendent Vasco Williams, who was involved in an accidental discharge incident in 2012, denied a person was visible in the video, saying the man was a "yellow object".
-He later admit it was a person, but that no assult occurred, and tried to claim the video had been doctored.
+He later admit it was a person, but that no assault occurred, and tried to claim the video had been doctored.
 You can [see Vasco Williams absurd press conference here](https://raw.githubusercontent.com/taibangle/awesome-china/master/videos/hongkong/vasco-williams-press-conference.mp4).

 ## 2019-09-15 - NSFW: Police beat up protestor and hold his head to pepper spray his face and wounds - [See full video here](https://raw.githubusercontent.com/taibangle/awesome-china/master/videos/hongkong/nsfw-police-beat-up-protestor.mp4)